 Cook County employees contribute 8.5% of their pensionable salary to CCPF.
 (Sheriff’s Police contribute 9%.)
 Through their years of employment, they build service credit towards a retirement annuity or pension.
 An employee’s years of service and total contributions are considered in the calculation of the member’s retirement benefit.
 The contributions are automatically deducted from each salary distribution and are not considered taxable income in the year the deductions are made.

 Assets and Income

 CCPF has assets of nearly $9 billion that are invested by the Retirement Board through an Investment Consultant and 39 Investment Managers.
 In addition to the income earned from investment activity, CCPF receives employee contributions through payroll deductions and employer contributions derived from an annual tax levy.
-The Cook County employer contributions have been fixed since 1984 at a rate of 1.54% of the employee contributions made in a fiscal year.
+The Cook County employer contributions have been fixed since 1984 at a rate of 1.54 times the employee contributions made in a fiscal year.

 |Annuitants & Beneficiaries

 The list of reports below provide additional information about the financial condition of the County Fund.
 To view reports from prior years, visit Annual Financial Reports.

 2015 Cook County Fund Popular Annual Financial Report (PAFR)